Shwetak7258/Electrostatic/README.md

 The electric potential V at a point in an electric field is the work done in bringing a unit positive charge from infinity to that point, without any acceleration.
 It is given by:

                        V=k⋅Q/r
+For multiple point charges, the total potential is the sum of the potentials due to each charge.

 ## Usage examples
 ### 1. Basic Simulation of Electric Potential and Field